andrewferrier/dotfiles/stow/if-command/nvim/.config/nvim/README.md

 *   Open a bug on NeoVim that 'confirm' when switching away from a dirty scratch buffer doesn't offer anything useful (see <https://github.com/ibhagwan/fzf-lua/issues/597#issuecomment-1373557215>)
 *   0.10: Replace 'jobstart' with vim.system
 *   0.10: Consider replacing gruvbox with retrobox
+*   Add a toggle and status bar highlight for copilot

 ## Presentation Ideas